-Jason, a computer scientist currently living and working in
+Jason, a Colombian computer scientist currently living and working in

-Heidelberg, Germany as a Security Analyst and Consultant.
+Germany as a Programmer, Penetration Tester and Cybersecurity Consultant.

 scientific visualization and

-python.
-In the past I've used Java, C, C#, MatLab and ASP.net in either professionally or for personal projects.
+machine learning.
+In the past I've used Python, Java, C, C#, MatLab and ASP.net for both professional and personal software development projects.
 Now that we're are it, I also enjoyed writing Lisp for a while during my rebelious days.

-Besides all things software I'm also interested in ethics and philosophy, particulary eastern phylosophy, and maths.
+Besides all things software, applied math and the topics I've mentioned above, I'm also quite interested in ethics and philosophy, particulary eastern phylosophy.

 One of my favourite quotes and one I think best captures the spirit of most human enterprises is the following from The Old Man and the Sea by Ernest Hemingway: